AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 - Days or items are not needed if you are unsure what and when your supplier will resupply!
 - Days are automatically deleted when the date has passed so you don't need to edit it!
 * If you need to add duplicate numbers for a supplier (i.e. Company contact hotline), this will be a valid input!
 * If you want to preserve past days records, you should make copies of the .json file and archive it before the day is deleted!
+See how to do it [here](#archive-data)!
 </div>

 [Back to Features](#features)